rust-bitcoin/bitcoin_hashes/README.md

 ## Minimum Supported Rust Version (MSRV)

 This library should always compile with any combination of features on **Rust 1.41.1**.
+The one exception is the `schemars` feature which has no MSRV and should not be used by users who expect stability from their libraries.

 ## Contributions